fluree/to-do-lists-generator/Tutorial_Part_2.md

 Now that we have a basic understanding of how identity and permissions can be used within Fluree lets take these concepts and configure them within our application.
 We will need to refine our schema, add roles and rules, create smart functions, and generate auth records with private-public keys.

+> Make sure to change the network and db variables located in the `appConfig.js` to mirror your Fluree network and db namespace, and double check that the local host is at port `8090`.

 ### Schema Changes

 In the previous version of this application the `_user` collection was not used, but now that we need to leverage permissioning we will utilize the `_user` collection, along with their `username` predicate.
 The only other additions are the following predicates: `list/listOwner` and `assignee/user`, `task/issuedBy` these are all predicates that reference the `_user` collection.
 The `list/listOwner` predicate references a single user, while the`assignee/user` predicate is `multi: true`, meaning it can reference multiple users, given that a list can have more than one assignee.
 The entire schema can be found [here](https://github.com/fluree/to-do-lists-generator/blob/to-do-V2-auth_and_permissions/src/data/01-Schema.json)and transacted to a new Fluree ledger.